 Labor costs represent a significant portion of our total manufacturing costs.
-Our labor costs in the People's Republic of China (PRC) have increased rapidly over the past several years and, in particular, the past two years, as a result of mandated increases in the minimum wage and increased compensation offered to our labor force due to the reduction of overtime hours that was implemented to meet standards required by some of our global customers.
+Our labor costs in the People's Republic of China (PRC) have increased rapidly over the past number of years and as a result of mandated increases in the minimum wage and increased compensation offered to our labor force and due to the reduction of overtime hours that we implemented to meet standards required by some of our global customers.
 These increases in labor costs have reduced the gross and operating margins of our Asia Pacific operating segment.
-We believe annual labor rate increases will occur each year for the foreseeable future and may further reduce gross and operating margins in the Asia Pacific operating segment.
+We believe annual labor rate increases together with increased pricing pressures from our principal customers and the reduction in our first quarter and second quarter operating leverage due to the seasonal nature of our business will occur each year for the foreseeable future and may further reduce gross and operating margins in our Asia Pacific operating segment.